sophiecollard/reading-notes/shapeless/chapter2.md

-# CHAPTER 2: ADTs and Generic Representations
+# CHAPTER 2: ADTs and generic representations
 [back to index](index.md)

-## Algebraic Data Types
+## Algebraic data types
-Algebraic Data Types let us represent data using _and_ and _or_.
+Algebraic Data Types (ADTs) let us represent data using _and_ and _or_.
 For instance, a shape can be a rectangle or a circle.
 A rectangle has a width and a height.
 A circle has a radius.

 ```scala
 sealed trait Shape